Alzter/RetroTux/README.md

-# retrotux
+# RetroTux
-A platformer experiment made in Godot, using characters and themes from SuperTux
+A platformer experiment made in Godot, using characters and themes from SuperTux.